 9.1 MUST disclose if the Contracted Party determines it has a lawful basis or is legally permitted to disclose the data.

-9.2 MUST deny the request if the Contracted Party determines it does not have a lawful basis or is not legally permitted to disclose the data.
+9.2 MUST deny the request if the Contracted Party determines it does not have a lawful basis or is not legally prohibited from disclosing the data.

 The Requestor: